 You have student loan interest deductions and possibly even education credits depending on your situation when you are younger.

-People generally have children well before retirement age, which give you additional exemptions as well as child tax credits.
+People generally have children well before retirement age, which give you additional child tax credits.

 All of these can help make up for any lost tax savings by choosing to pay the tax and investing in a Roth IRA.